mrbenhowl/messageCheckr/README.md

 - Change the structure of the output, so that the key is the path being checked.
 That key will point to an object containing all checks
 - Support for position delimited messages
 - The ability to check floating point numbers
-- Actual and expected values are not always present in the output, this needs to change and be present
 - Converter for Cucumber.js datatable to enable use in cucumber tests (separate repo)
 - Improve unit tests - more coverage (e.g. errors) and more stubbing
 - Add unit test code coverage reports